What’s Your New Year Resolution?

 Ask yourself does my plate look like this?
 What’s in my glass at meal time?
 Are there food groups commonly missing?
 Which ones?
 Print a copy of MyPlate and put it on your refrigerator as a reminder when packing lunches, preparing dinner, grabbing a snack.
 You can also find a variety of resources including sample menus and recipes, healthy eating on a budget and daily food plans.
 When stocking your kitchen, make the healthy choice the easy choice: fruit on the counter, yogurt in the refrigerator, whole grain cereal in the pantry – you get the idea!

-Get Fit – Daily life activities count as physical activities!
+Move More – Daily life activities count as physical activities!
 Chores around the house, climbing stairs, washing the car, yard work and walking the dog are just some good examples.
-According to the Physical Activity Guidelines for Americans, it is recommended that children (ages 6-17) get 60 minutes of physical aerobic activity daily and adults (ages 18-64) get 30 minutes daily all year long.
+According to the Physical Activity Guidelines for Americans, it is recommended that children and adolescents (ages 6-17) get 60 minutes or more of moderate to vigorous physical activity daily and adults (ages 18-64) should do at least 150 to 350 minutes of moderate intensity activity per week.

 Lose Weight – According to the Weight-Control Information Network, there are many ways to lose weight, but the challenge is often keeping the weight off.
 The key to successful weight loss is making changes in your eating and physical activity habits that you can keep up for the rest of your life, not just temporarily.
 A good place to start is the Daily Food Plan at www.choosemyplate.gov — it includes calorie and food group guides.